Fortuity in the D1-D5 system: Composite BPS states

 By a similar argument, we know that if the single-cycle states \eqref{eqn:single-cycle-cohos} are $Q^\dagger$-closed then the composite two-cycle state \eqref{eqn:uvw1w2_P34} is also $Q^\dagger$-closed.

 Therefore, to guarantee that the state \eqref{eqn:uvw1w2_P34} is BPS, we will assume that the states in \eqref{eqn:single-cycle-cohos} are BPS.
-Note that the requirement of a single-cycle BPS \emph{state} is stronger than a single-cycle BPS \emph{cohomology}; given the latter, the corresponding BPS state under Hodge duality can generally involve the addition of a multi-cycle $Q$-exact term.
+Note that the requirement of a single-cycle BPS \emph{state} is stronger than a representative for a single-cycle BPS \emph{cohomology class}; given the latter, the corresponding BPS state under Hodge duality can generally involve the addition of a multi-cycle $Q$-exact term.
 One may hence worry that our premise is too strong to be useful.
 Fortunately, there are plenty of examples of single-cycle BPS states.
 As discussed, the left-moving ${\rm SU}(1,1|2)$ descendants of the single-cycle $\frac12$-BPS states are monotone BPS states.
-We have also found explicit examples of length-2 single-cycle fortuitous BPS states in Section~\ref{sec:N=2cohomology}.
-We believe that there are more single-cycle fortuitous BPS states with longer lengths.
+We have also found explicit examples of length-2 single-cycle fortuitous BPS states in \cite{Chang:2025xx}.
+It is expected that there are more single-cycle fortuitous BPS states with longer lengths.

-Let us discuss when the composite two-cycle state is monotone and when it is fortuitous.
-This distinction only concerns the $Q$ action and not $Q^\dag$.\footnote{In the full theory, $Q$ and $Q^\dag$ are on equal footing, but we have chosen to study the $\frac14$-BPS sector satisfying $\tilde h = \tilde j$ instead of $\tilde h = -\tilde j$ and this choice underlies the dichotomy between $Q$ and $Q^\dag$ throughout our analysis.} In the following discussion, it is important to note that the state $u^i\ket{\{(w_1)_{i,\pm\pm}\}}$ makes sense as a family of states, one in each of the $\mathrm{Sym}^{N}(T^4)$ theory for $N \ge w_1$, and similarly for the states $v^j\ket{\{(w_2)_{j,\pm\pm}\}}$ and $u^i v^j\ket{\{(w_1)_i,(w_2)_j\}}$.
-As commented at the beginning of Section~\ref{sec:N_analysis}, we have normalized our states so that the $Q$-action on finite-$N$ Hilbert spaces consistently descends from a $Q$-action on the holographic covering Hilbert space through quotients by the stringy exclusion principle.